qosf/monthly-challenges/README.md

 ## Communication

-- Please join the Slack channel for the challenge, where you can ask any questions you might have: [#monthly-challenges](https://qosf.slack.com/archives/C01D2GB1DMM)
+- Please join the [#monthly-challenges](https://qosf.slack.com/archives/C01D2GB1DMM) Slack channel for the challenge where you can share ideas with others and ask any questions you might have.

 ## Git FAQ